 The Schatz Center has conducted multidisciplinary field research related to off-grid energy access in Kenya, Tanzania and Uganda, Nigeria and Niger, and India and Bhutan.
 We use mixed-method approaches that combine social science with technical data collection.

-For the Bhutan GridShare project, we partnered with HSU’s Renewable Energy Student Union (RESU) to conduct field research over three years.
+For the Bhutan GridShare project, we partnered with Cal Poly Humboldt’s Renewable Energy Student Union (RESU) to conduct field research over three years.
 This project successfully designed and deployed a smart electric load limiter to resolve brownouts at a village-scale hydroelectric mini-grid in the rural town of Rukubji, Bhutan.
 We engaged in field data collection involving technical measurements related to mini-grid performance and power quality in order to assess the effectiveness of GridShare devices.
 We also held interviews and stakeholder meetings with villagers and engaged closely with the Bhutan Power Corporation, which owns the mini-grid.
 Our analysis from the project confirmed that the GridShare system reduced severe brownouts by over 90%.

 Waste to Wisdom biomass energy project